runemadsen/rune.js/documentation.md

 ### `bounds()`

 Returns a javascript object with `x`, `y`, `width` and `height` properties describing the outer bounds of the polygon.
-This is the external representation of the bounds, which means that the polygon `xy` values are added to the bounds.
+This is the internal representation of the bounds, which means that the polygon `xy` values are not added to the bounds.

 ### `centroid()`

 Returns a `Rune.Vector` holding the centroid of the shape.
-This is the external representation of the centroid, which means that the polygon `xy` values are added to the centroid.
+This is the internal representation of the centroid, which means that the polygon `xy` values are not added to the centroid.

 ## Rune.Path